Medication Summary

 Tacrolimus ointment (Protopic)

-Mechanism of action in prurigo nodularis not known.
-Reduces itching and inflammation by suppressing release of cytokines from T cells.
-Also inhibits transcription for genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in early stages of T-cell activation.
-Additionally, may inhibit release of preformed mediators from skin mast cells and basophils and down-regulate expression of FCeRI on Langerhans cells.
-Can be used in patients as young as 2 y.
+The mechanism of action of tacrolimus in prurigo nodularis not known.
+Tacrolimus reduces itching and inflammation by suppressing the release of cytokines from T cells.
+It also inhibits transcription for genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
+Additionally, it may inhibit the release of preformed mediators from skin mast cells and basophils and down-regulate the expression of FCeRI on Langerhans cells.
+Tacrolimus can be used in patients as young as 2 years.
 Drugs of this class are more expensive than topical corticosteroids.
-Available as ointment in concentrations of 0.03 and 0.1%.
-Indicated only after other treatment options have failed.
+Tacrolimus is available as ointment in concentrations of 0.03 and 0.1%.
+It is indicated only after other treatment options have failed.

 Immune Modulators